 We aim to complete complaints cases within nine to twelve months

 6.3 Complaints Process - Screening

 This involves checking that the complaint falls within the Society’s remit.
 This involves checking that the complaint falls within the Society’s remit.
-The PPO will consider the evidence to establish whether the matter complained about happened; whether there has been a breach of the Code of Ethics resulting in a registrant’s fitness to practise being impaired.
+The Ethics Officer will consider the evidence to establish whether the matter complained about happened; whether there has been a breach of the Code of Ethics resulting in a registrant’s fitness to practise being impaired.

 - The complaint is not normally one we would investigate (see above.)

 - The hypnotherapist was not a registrant of the relevant Society when the incident occurred.
 We will not accept a therapist's resignation once a complaint about them has been submitted.

 - The complaint clearly falls outside the relevant Code of Ethics

 - Incident was more than 3 years ago unless the Ethics Officer decides it would be reasonable and in the public interest to allow the complaint to proceed

 - The complainant cannot or will not provide sufficient information within a reasonable timeframe for a decision to be made

 - There is not enough information to support the complaint*